MCP Servers

 This project takes security seriously, especially given it interacts with a financial network.

-• No private keys — This server is read-only by default.
+• No private keys — This server is read-only.
 It never asks for, stores, or transmits private keys or seeds.

 • Input validation — All inputs are validated with Zod schemas before processing.